tiayyba/CYT180_Project2/index.md

 Perform the following preprocessing steps:

-- Replace NaN and Infinity values with missing values so that downstream operators can process numeric data correctly.
+- Replace `NaN` and `Infinity` values with missing values so that downstream operators can process numeric data correctly.
 - Remove rows containing missing values.
+- Filter out rows where key numeric features are zero or invalid.
+Specifically, only keep rows where the following columns are greater than 0:
+  - `Flow Duration`
+  - `Init_Win_bytes_forward`
+  - `Init_Win_bytes_backward`
+  - `Flow IAT Min`
+  - `Fwd IAT Min`
+  - `Fwd IAT Max`
 - Ensure all feature attributes are numeric.

 ### Task 4 – Set the Label Attribute